tguimas/Portfolio/PowerApps/GymTrendMobile/README.md

 ### Check List Page

-This page let's the user manage which rooms or tasks are operational and take a picture
+This page let's the user manage which tasks are operational in each room and let's the user take a picture

 ![Screenshot_7](https://github.com/tguimas/Portfolio/assets/115223702/f9ecd5a9-e8ba-45c4-9596-1efdacf3e45c)